pkkid/vscode-pksthemes/README.md

 # PKs Themes
-This extension includes all PKs themes for Visual Studio Code.
+This extension includes PKs theme for Visual Studio Code.

 This was the old theme I was tough to code with at college in 2000.
 It's a high contrast theme primarily using reds with a mix of blues.
 I feel most would look